mattmc3/antidote/README.md

 PZ does just enough to manage your ZSH plugins really well, and then gets out of your way.

-Small footprint, big impact - easy-pz.
+Plugins for ZSH made easy-pz.

 ## Usage